-Carmen Knudson-Martin directs the Marriage, Couple, and Family Therapy program.
+Carmen Knudson-Martin is a professor in the Marriage, Couple, and Family Therapy program.
 Her scholarship focuses on how the larger social context influences health and well-being and how therapists can address the inequities that result.
 Carmen especially loves working with couples and is widely recognized for her work regarding gender, marital equality, and relational health.
 She is a founder of Socio-Emotional Relationship Therapy, an approach that attends to the ways couple interaction, emotion, and socio-cultural context come together in clinical process.
 Carmen’s teaching and practice are based on her conviction that how therapists conceptualize client concerns is an ethical issue and that clinical practices have consequences that are never neutral.

 Carmen’s current CV can be viewed here.

 I see teaching and learning as a two-way street; I am as much a learner as a teacher.
 Education is a transforming and liberating process in which students become aware of how knowledge is constructed, consider who has the power to define important issues such as “health,” “normal,” or “success,” and are empowered through relational practices to resist or redefine inequitable social realities.
 Knowing that I have made a difference in students’ lives and that they will make a difference in the lives of others is my most important calling.